When downloading content from a remote repo,

 git log using origin/master as a filter:

-To approve the changes and merge them into your local master branch with the following commands:
+To approve the changes and merge them into your local master branch use the following commands:

 Then we can use